Concepts

 Principles

-To enable the implementation of your business continuity plans, when it is not possible to maintain business continuity using application-level mechanisms and virtual machine replication is not suitable, Cloud Temple offers block-level storage replication mechanisms between availability zones within a region.
+To enable the implementation of your disaster recovery plans, when it is not possible to maintain business continuity using application-level mechanisms and virtual machine replication is not suitable, Cloud Temple offers block-level storage replication mechanisms between availability zones within a region.

-These replication mechanisms are applied to the storage LUNs of your environments, complementing backup solutions.
-The decision to use a replication mechanism for a given environment depends on multiple factors, including its criticality, acceptable data loss tolerance, and performance requirements for the application.
+These replication mechanisms are applied to the storage LUNs of your environments, in addition to backups.
+The decision to use a replication mechanism for an environment depends on numerous factors, including its criticality, the acceptable data loss, or the target performance for the application.

-Cloud Temple provides two types of replication mechanisms deployed in an active/passive configuration:
+Cloud Temple offers two types of mechanisms deployed in an active/passive configuration:

 -

 Asynchronous replication (or 'Global Mirror'): The 'Global Mirror' function provides an asynchronous copy process.
-When a host writes to the primary volume, the confirmation of the I/O completion is received before the write operation finishes on the secondary volume.
-If a failover operation is initiated, the application must recover and apply all updates that were not confirmed on the secondary volume.
-If I/O operations on the primary volume are paused briefly, the secondary volume can become an exact match of the primary volume.
+When a host writes to the primary volume, the I/O completion acknowledgment is received before the write operation completes for the copy to the secondary volume.
+If a failover operation is initiated, the application must recover and apply all updates that have not been confirmed on the secondary volume.
+If I/O operations on the primary volume are paused for a short period, the secondary volume can become an exact match of the primary volume.
 This function is comparable to a continuous backup process in which the latest updates are always missing.
-When using Global Mirror for disaster recovery purposes, you must consider how you intend to handle these missing updates.
+When using Global Mirror for disaster recovery purposes, you must consider how you want to handle these missing updates.

 -

 Synchronous replication (or 'Metro Mirror'): The 'Metro Mirror' function is a type of remote copy that creates a synchronous copy of data from a primary volume to a secondary volume.
-With synchronous copies, host applications write to the primary volume but do not receive confirmation that the write operation is complete until the data has been written to the secondary volume.
-This ensures that both volumes contain identical data when the copy operation completes.
-After the initial copy operation finishes, the Metro Mirror function maintains a fully synchronized copy of the source data at the target site at all times.
-As of January 1, 2024, the 'Metro Mirror' function is no longer available for sale.
+With synchronous copies, host applications write to the primary volume but do not receive confirmation that the write operation is complete until the data is written to the secondary volume.
+This ensures that both volumes contain identical data when the copy operation is complete.
+After the initial copy operation is complete, the Metro Mirror function continuously maintains a fully synchronized copy of the source data on the target site.
+As of January 1, 2024, the 'Metro Mirror' function is no longer offered for sale.

 An "active" or "primary" site and a "passive" or "standby" site are then defined.
-The business continuity plan is activated in the event of a disaster or during a PRA test.
+The disaster recovery plan is activated in the event of a disaster or as part of a DR test request.
 The passive site then takes over from the active site.

 Asynchronous Replication

-When your workloads require short recovery times and application-level replication or virtual machine replication mechanisms are not acceptable or suitable, it is possible to replicate a SAN storage LUN between two Availability Zones within the same region.
+When your workloads require short recovery time objectives and it is not acceptable or suitable to use application replication / virtual machine replication mechanisms, it is possible to replicate a SAN storage LUN between two availability zones within the same region.

-In an asynchronously replicated storage volume (Global Mirror), the SAN virtualization controllers from both Availability Zones collaborate to perform write operations across both sites.
-The primary site does not wait for write acknowledgment from the secondary site.
+In an asynchronous replication storage volume (Global Mirror), the SAN virtualization controllers of both availability zones work together to perform write operations on both sites.
+The master site does not wait for the write acknowledgment from the slave site.

 The steps of a write operation are as follows:

-- An hypervisor wishes to perform a write operation on a Global-Mirror volume: it sends its request to the SAN controller in its Availability Zone,
+- A hypervisor wishes to perform a write operation on a Global-Mirror volume: it sends its request to the SAN controller of its availability zone,

-- The local SAN controller requests the remote SAN controller to perform the write operation,
+- The local SAN controller requests the remote zone's SAN controller to perform the write operation,

-- The local SAN controller does not wait for acknowledgment from the remote SAN and proceeds to perform the write locally,
+- the local SAN controller does not wait for the remote SAN's acknowledgment and performs the write locally,

-- It then sends the acknowledgment back to the hypervisor that issued the request,
+- It sends acknowledgment to the hypervisor that issued the request,

 | SLA | Description |